-Altimeters monitor sea level rise.
+Altimeters monitor sea level rise in May 2008.

 Sea level varies in response to the complex evolution of several climate system components (oceans, polar caps, mountain glaciers).
 It is also sensitive to hydrologic cycle modifications linked to ground water pumping, construction of dams over rivers, irrigation, deforestation, urbanisation, etc. Over the 1993–2003 period, ocean warming account for about 50% of the observed sea level rise, the remaining being induced by mountain glaciers melting (30%) and fast run-off of Greenland and West Antarctica coastal glaciers (20%).

 Since about 2006, the sea level evolution curve is staying level.
 However, several phenomena, like La Niña, can explain this observation (which has already been seen around 1998-2000).
 And, anyway, two years is much too short a period to evaluate a trend for a climate phenomenon.